How to Wire a Fuel Pump to a Toggle Switch (Steps With Photos)

 Tip: I highly recommend hiding the kill switch so that auto thieves won’t be able to steal your fuel pump.

-Step 1: Locate and Access Your Fuel Pump
+Step 1: Locate and Access the Fuel Pump

 Video | ChrisFix

-Locate your fuel pump component and wiring and gain access to them.
-In accordance with your application, you may need to dismantle your back seats or reach your fuel pump through your trunk.
-It doesn’t matter how you get to your gasoline pump assembly.
+Depending on your car, you may need to remove your back seat or reach the fuel pump through your trunk.
+It doesn’t matter how you reach the gasoline pump assembly.
 You’ll need to be able to get to the connector and then strip and cut the connections.

 Step 2: Inspect Your Fuel Pump Power